hssmalo/steampunkfantasy/rules.md

 For each N assault successes assigned to one unit-base (from sources with this ability), do one light damage[d6].

-Thus, for example Cunning Assault[1 per 2] would allow you to do d6 light damage if you hit it the unit two times, in addition to the regular damage.
+Thus, for example Cunning Assault[1 per 2] would allow you to do d6 light damage if you hit the unit two times, in addition to the regular damage.
 Note however, that light damage only does damage versus unit with a light damage table (vehicles only).

 This represent any cunning way to take out heavily armored units in assaults, where regular hits would do little damage.

 **Burst(N)**

 This weapon can have, and must be loaded with N ammo to be fired.
-However, when the weapon is fired, it is fired N times (per model) at the same enemy unit base.
+However, when the weapon is fired, it is fired N times (per model) at the same enemy unit.

 **Limited Ammo(N)**